arvene241/dall-e/README.md

 # dall-e
-Created using React, MongoDB, Express, Node, TailwindCSS, Typescript and Vite.
+## Created using React, MongoDB, Express, Node, TailwindCSS, Typescript and OpenAi.
-Credits to Javascript Mastery
+### Credits to Javascript Mastery